Skip to main content

 tcb app deploy --framework static --build-command "" --output-dir ./public -e my-env-id

-# CI scenario: Skip confirmation and overwrite the existing application
+# CI scenario: skip confirmation, overwrite existing app

 tcb app deploy --framework react --force -e my-env-id